Electric Tabulating Machine and Sorter: Salesman's Model

-We haven't seen any reference to this item or anything similar so we are guessing that it was used by salesmen at the Hollerith Electric Tabulating Company to show perspective buyers what the Tabulator looked like.
-After his success with the 1890 census, Hollerith sold his Tabulating Machine to several industries including railways and insurance companies.
+We haven't seen any reference to this item or anything similar so we are guessing that it was used by salesmen at the Hollerith Electric Tabulating Machine Company to show perspective buyers what the Tabulator looked like.
+Hollerith's Tabulator was used to complete the 1890 Census in record time.
+After his success with the 1890 United States Census, Hollerith sold his Electric Tabulating Machine to several industries including railways and insurance companies.

 If you have any further information on this item, please contact us or leave a comment.

 Related Items Related Item 1: An Electric Tabulating System; Author's Edition Related Item 2: Different Methods of Tabulating Census Data